-We strongly encourage you to write it yourself and attend our workshops leading up to the deadline.
+We strongly encourage you to write it yourself.
 The experience of putting it together will help you long term with your creative ideas and we will not be judging on language used or grammar.
 If someone else is writing for you because of access reasons, that is completely fine.